aidan-bailey/asp-examples/README.md

 ## smallest_vertex_cover.lp

 A vertex cover of a graph is a set of vertices such that every edge of the graph has at least one point in the set.
 Write a program that has as answer sets all the vertex covers of size n.\pause

+## knapsack.lp

+We are given a set of items with a value and weights.

+Which items can we pack so that the weight stays under a given number and the total value is as large as possible?